GPUOpen-Tools/gpu_performance_api/README.md

 more information on how to build and use the Internal version.
 In the future, we see there being only a single version of GPUPerfAPI, with perhaps a change in the API to allow users of GPA to indicate whether the library exposes just the Derived counters or both the Derived and the Hardware counters.
 We realize using the term "Internal" for something which is no longer actually Internal-to-AMD can be a bit confusing, and we will aim to change this in the future.

+## Known Issues
+ * The OpenCL™ version of GPUPerfAPI is not currently working for Vega GPUs on Windows when using a 17.20-based driver.
+This is due to missing driver support in the 17.20 driver.
+Future driver versions should provide the support needed.